mohdgouse1/Cats-And-Dogs-CNN-Classifier/README.md

 Cats and Dogs Classifier

-Get the dataset for these from Kaggle:
+Get the dataset from Kaggle:

 https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition